COISPA/RDBqc/RDBqc/README.md

 ### SL_tab (sex ratio at length) table check

-The function allows to check the sex ratio at length (SL) table providing a summary table of the data coverage for the selected species of the proportion of sex ratio for length class by year.
+The function `MEDBS_SL_check` allows to check the sex ratio at length (SL) table providing a summary table of the data coverage for the selected species of the proportion of sex ratio for length class by year.

 ``` r
 results <- MEDBS_SL_check(SL_tab_example,"DPS","ITA","9")